raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/vip_coordinator.md

 ## Using a Configurator

-The Configurator function in the VIP architecture pattern is in charge of configuring components for a given view controller.
+The Configurator component in the VIP architecture pattern is in charge of configuring components for a given view controller.
 The Configurator function is typically implemented as a separate class or module, with the goal of decoupling the VIP component setup from the view controller itself.

-The Configurator function creates and configures the view controller's VIP components, such as the Interactor, Presenter, and Router.
-It also creates the links between the components and the view controller.
-The Configurator function returns the view controller with the components attached once the components have been configured.
+The Configurator creates and configures the view controller's VIP components, such as the Interactor, Presenter, and Router.
+It also creates the links between the components and the view controller and returns the view controller with the components attached once the components have been configured.

 The Configurator allows to encapsulate and segregate the components from the view controller .
 Additionally, because the VIP components can be tested independently of the view controller, it offers a cleaner, more modular codebase that is simpler to test.